-Avid hunter, outdoors man, athlete and dedicated supporter of our armed forces.
+Navy Veteran that served from 1994-1998, avid hunter, outdoorsman, athlete and dedicated supporter of America’s armed forces.
 Jason is a successful tenured production manager with established companies such as Washington Department of Transportation (WSDOT) and Vigor Marine as well as other organizations.
 Determined to provide the resources and business acumen needed to build strategic partnerships and enable fully supported hunts for our service-connected disabled veterans.
 Jason knows what sacrifice, dedication and successes are all about and will bring these positive characteristics to Outdoors for our Heroes and our service-connected disabled veterans.

 Tony has spent his life enjoying a multitude of outdoor activities as often as possible while passing on the tradition to those close to him.
 He has a passion for shooting sports and archery, and loves big game hunting for elk, bear, and deer or taking game birds like grouse, pheasant, and ducks.
 He enjoys hiking and using motorcycles, ATVs, and 4x4s to access remote high mountain lakes for trout and kokanee as much as heading for the ocean, rivers, lakes, or Sound for salmon, walleye, sturgeon, crab, and Hood Canal shrimp.
 His wife Karen is a pro with a razor clam shovel rounding out the fun at the beach with their family and friends.